VISHAL-143x/Spotify-clone/README.md

 # Spotify-clone
-Some Favourites of AP Dhillon
+Some rocking songs of AP Dhillon